noremacsim/Drifty-Framework/README.md

 # Drifty
 Drifty is a PHP lightweight framework.
-Following the bare bone MVC Design will allow you and your application to be fully expandable no matter the development path.
-This project is created and supported on a personal basis.
-Drifty is used for my own application before I decided to create a barebone of the FrameWork.
+Originaly built for personal usage, parts have now came to gether along with a couple of libary's to manage future developemnt cycle.

 ## Documentation